timhagn/gatsby-background-image/README.md

   </a>
 </p>

-`gatsby-background-image` is a React component based on Gatsby's own `gatsby-image`
+`gatsby-background-image` is a React component which for background-images provides, what Gatsby's own `gatsby-image` does for the rest of your images.
-(truthfully, I pilfered most of their excellent work and adapted it ; ).
+It started by pilfering their excellent work and adapting it - but slowly it's outgrowing those wee beginnings.

 It has all the advantages of [gatsby-image](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-image), including the "blur-up" technique or